0xMordecai/docker-by-example/Docker-logging/cheatsheet.md

         Oct 05 23:43:48 pc-name 80acf6e492af[12703]: /docker-entrypoint.sh: /docker-entrypoint.d/ is not empty, will attempt to perform c>
         Oct 05 23:43:48 pc-name 80acf6e492af[12703]: /docker-entrypoint.sh: Looking for shell scripts in /docker-entrypoint.d/
 ```

+And we see the logs in the journal.

+We can similarly configure the `Splunk` logging driver to send data to `Splunk` for analytics and `visualization`.
+Let's have a look now.